MicrosoftDocs/bing-docs/bing-docs/bing-image-search/reference/endpoints.md

 To request image search results, send a GET request to one of the following endpoints:

 |Endpoint|Description
 |-|-
-|https://api.bing.microsoft.com/v7.0/images/search|Returns images that are relevant to the user's search query.
+|<https://api.bing.microsoft.com/v7.0/images/search> | Returns images that are relevant to the user's search query.
-|https://api.bing.microsoft.com/v7.0/images/trending|Returns images that are trending based on search requests made by others.
+|<https://api.bing.microsoft.com/v7.0/images/trending> | Returns images that are trending based on search requests made by others.
 The images are broken out into different categories.
 For example, Popular People Searches.<br/><br/>For a list of markets that support trending images, see [Supported trending images markets](market-codes.md#trending-image-api-markets).
-|https://api.bing.microsoft.com/v7.0/images/search/details|Returns insights about an image.
-Do not use this API.
-Instead, use [Visual Search API](../../bing-visual-search/overview.md).

 The request must use the HTTPS protocol.

 > [!NOTE]
 > The maximum URL length is 2,048 characters.
 To ensure that your URL length does not exceed the limit, the maximum length of your query parameters should be less than 1,500 characters.
 If the URL exceeds 2,048 characters, the server returns 404 Not found.